pactsafe/pactsafe-ios-sdk/README.md

 ![Example PSAcceptanceViewController](./Documentation/images/psacceptanceviewcontroller-example.png "PSAcceptanceViewController")

 #### Setting It Up
-Getting things set up only takes a few lines of code.

 ```swift
 // Set up your PSApp.shared instance for use.
 let ps = PSApp.shared